My Sugar Free Kitchen

 • Preheat oven to 180 degrees C, or 350 degrees F.

-• Using a large bowl, add the flour, baking powder, baking soda, ground ginger and monkfruit sweetener to a bowl and stir to combine
+• Using a large bowl, add 1 ½ cups plain flour, 1 teaspoon baking powder, 1 teaspoon baking soda, 2 teaspoons ground ginger and ¾ cup monkfruit sweetener to a bowl and stir to combine

-• In a separate bowl, peel and mash the bananas with a fork, then add the grated apple and mix together.
+• In a separate bowl, peel and mash 2 medium ripe bananas with a fork, then add 2 cups grated apple and mix together.

-• Whisk the egg separately in a small bowl and add to the bananas and apple, stirring through.
-Next, add the melted coconut oil and vanilla extract directly to the banana mixture, stirring through gently.
+• Whisk 1 medium egg separately in a small bowl and add to the bananas and apple mixture, stirring through.
+Then, add ⅓ cup coconut oil, melted and 1 teaspoon vanilla extract to the banana mixture, stirring through gently.

-• Add the apple and banana mixture to the flour bowl, and gently stir together until its just combined.
+• Transfer the apple and banana mixture to the flour bowl, and gently stir together until its just combined.
 Its important to not overstir the batter as it will make the muffins tough.

 • Using either a silicone muffin mold, or paper inserts into a metal muffin tin, spoon the muffin mixture evenly across 10 regular sized muffin cases, filling each one to about ⅔.